CAB Coordinator and Street Crew Descriptions

 Engaging Issues programming can be serious, fun, educational, or a bit of all three!
 This position strives to provide forums, lectures, and talks on a variety of issues and topics that challenge students' thinking and bring awareness to pressing issues on campus, locally, nationally, and internationally.
 Current programming includes the “Teach Me” series and the Food for Thought series.
 Teach Me is an hour long workshop instructing on various skills.
 Past topics have included country line dancing, watercolor painting, and others.
 Food for Thought provides an opportunity for dinner and dialogue with campus or community figures in a small group setting.
 Speakers have included: David Coleman - The Dating Doctor, Michael Miller, Jeff Havens' How to Get Fired, Sundown Towns - A Hidden Dimension of American Racism by Dr. James Loewen, and others.

-The coordinator of the Team Bogey committee is responsible for planning crazy, fun, events related to McKendree spirit.
+The coordinators of the Team Bogey committee are responsible for planning crazy, fun, events related to McKendree spirit.
 Our goal is to promote activities and enthusiasm that will lead to involvement and commitment at athletic events.
-Events may include: student tailgate parties, special game giveaways, chicken wing events in The Lair, away game viewing parties, and other sports-related activities!
+Events may include: student tailgate parties, special giveaways, away game viewing parties, and other sports-related activities!
 This committee is also responsible for maintaining the membership and organization of McKendree's student cheering section, known as "The Purple Pit".

 We're all about tradition and plan some of the larger events that are available to McKendree students, faculty, staff, their families, and the Lebanon community.
 These are generally events that have been longstanding and unite tradition with memorable moments.
-This committee is chaired by the Student Director for Programming and the members include all Program Coordinators and a number of CAB Street Crew members.
+This committee includes all Program Coordinators and a number of CAB Street Crew members.
 The following events are planned: Bearcat Week, Fall Family Weekend, Homecoming, Finals Week Stress Fest, Spring Welcome Back Weekend, McKendree Idol, and Spring Fling.